esegue-ai/esegue-public/README.md

-# eSEGuE
+# eSEGuE.ai

 **Systematic Market Intelligence for disciplined investment decisions.**

-eSEGuE is a quantitative research and decision-support framework designed to transform market data into structured, explainable and risk-aware insights.
+eSEGuE.ai is a quantitative research and decision-support framework designed to transform market data into structured, explainable and risk-aware insights.

 The project combines equity opportunity ranking, cross-asset regime analysis, market rotation detection, systematic validation and controlled execution workflows.

-## What eSEGuE Does
+## What eSEGuE.ai Does

 eSEGuE is organized around two complementary intelligence engines: